How to Write Cold Emails That Work

 The vast majority of prospects that you approach will only be confused by jargon so you have to be really careful when using it.

-A great test is to read your email to a friend or child.
+You can test this by reading your email to a friend or child.
 Do they understand what you're saying?
 If not, your email needs some work.
 Don’t explain to them what they’re not understanding, simply rewrite your email and try again.
-You can think of it like a bad joke: if you need to explain it, it’s probably not a great joke.
+You can think of it like a bad joke: if you need to explain your email, it’s probably not a great email.

-It can be easy to rely on buzz words when writing email copy but most buzzwords are generic and don’t explain why you’re special.
-Afterall, there’s thousands of companies using the same technology.
+It can be easy to rely on buzzwords when writing a cold email but most buzzwords are generic and don’t explain why you’re special.
+After all, there’s thousands of companies using the same technology.

 So, it’s fine if your company is using AI or blockchain but don’t rely on these points to get a reply.
 Instead, focus on the benefits that this technology can provide.
-Here is an example of a real cold email that I received:
+Here is an example of a real cold email that I received and my edit:

 Before: